Mikansoda/go-inventory-system/README.md

-// About the project
-A backend system to manage inventory management
+// About the project: A backend system to manage inventory management

 // How to use
 1. Clone the repositoruy